mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 I WAS PLANNING TO DROP THIS FROM THE CHAPTER
 BUT CULTURAL ELEMENTS AT LEAST ARE IMPORTANT.
-BUT MAYBE MOVE THE FIRST DESCRIPTION TO METHODOLOGY CHAPTER
+BUT MAYBE MOVE THE FIRST DESCRIPTION TO METHODOLOGY CHAPTER?

 <!-- Draw on this document to give an overview of the framework and approach.
 https://docs.google.com/document/d/1FIPn2dEB2aCKZi5z05j69cnHgpGNXFh1_SPV6h5l12g/edit#